Written by Will Hind

-When the initial marketing campaign failed to sufficiently educate patients about some of the issues they would face on first taking the product – issues that were not serious from a health perspective, but which led to patient expectations not being met – the product failed to have the expected impact.
+When the initial marketing campaign failed to sufficiently educate patients about some of the issues they would face when first taking the product – issues that were not serious from a health perspective, but led to patient expectations not being met – it failed to have the expected impact.

 With the learnings from the US launch acknowledged and understood, the company asked Alpharmaxim to develop a product story that focused on the needs of both patients and physicians before the product was launched across European markets.

-Using the Belief Continuum® process, Alpharmaxim put together a clear and compelling narrative of the belief changes that needed to happen if the US issues were not to be repeated, that would resonate well with physicians and patients alike when taken to market testing.
+Using the Belief Continuum® process, Alpharmaxim put together a clear and compelling narrative of the belief changes required to resonate well with physicians and patients when taken to market testing.